OFFICIAL RULES AND ACCIDENT WAIVER

 Registration/Drivers Meeting Information for all tournaments

 There are 3 ways to register for all Limit Out Marine tournaments.
-You can go to www.bigbasstrail.com and register online, come to one of our local stores, or mail your entry to Limit Out Marine PO Box 236, Auburn, WA 98071-0236.
+You can go to www.bigbasstrail.com and register online, come to our Pacific store, or mail your entry to Limit Out Marine PO Box 236, Auburn, WA 98071-0236.
 If mailing your entry fee please make checks payable to Limit Out Marine.
-Entry for the Big Bass and Pro/Am events will be accepted until April 21st at midnight.
+Entry for the July Shootout tournament will be accepted until July 6th at midnight and for the August Shootout event August 9th.
 We will not have registration for either event after that time.
-Entry for the Shootout event will be accepted until May 30th.
-Each angler must checkin at the tournament trailer in order to receive their boat number, sign the Zebra Mussel form, and/or get partner pairings.
-A team member must be present during the pre-tournament meeting unless authorized by the Tournament Director.
+Each angler must checkin at the tournament site in order to receive their boat number and sign the Zebra Mussel form.
+A team member must be present during the pre‐tournament meeting unless authorized by the Tournament Director.
 Blast off will be at safe light to be determined at check in for each event.
 Driver’s meeting will be 30 minutes before blast off on Day 1 of the event.
-Day 2 blastoff will be in reverse order by boat number.
-Driver’s meetings for all events to be held at the tournament trailer.
+Day 2 blast‐off for the top 10 teams will go in order from the largest bag from day one down to the smallest weight weighed on day one.
+Driver’s meetings for all events to be held at the tournament check in location at Coulee Playland.

 Weighins